-Many people contact us asking for help with choosing a yacon variety.
+Many people ask for guidance with choosing a yacon variety.
 Yacon is not always an easy plant to characterize.
 Many traits vary quite a bit from one year to the next.
-For example, we used to list New Zealand and Cajamarca as short varieties, but we have since discovered that in some years they can actually be the tallest.
-We will probably continue to refine these comparisons, but I think they are generally pretty reliable.
+For example, I used to list New Zealand and Cajamarca as short varieties, but have since discovered that in some years they can actually be among the tallest.
+I will continue to refine these comparisons, but I think they are generally pretty reliable.
 Newer varieties will probably change more than older ones.

 Yield ranges from low to high, again measured in our climate.
 Your yields will likely be lower than ours, although they will probably be proportional.
 We define a high yield as a full root ball (tubers and crown) that weighs 25 pounds or more and low as 15 pounds or less.
 Unless you are growing for market, you probably won’t find this particularly significant.
 Even low yielding varieties produce a lot of tubers.

 Flowering ranges from early to late.
 Early flowering begins at about 6 months and late flower at about 8 months or later.
 Flowering only matters if you want to try yacon breeding or you just like the flowers.

 Sweetness is an absolute scale for both the level of sweetness at harvest and after at least three weeks of exposure to sunlight.
 Some varieties are already fairly sweet at harvest, but most get sweeter with exposure to sunlight.
 Some change more than others.
 Flavor is subjective, but I think of yacon as a combination of flavors of pear and celery.
 Most sweet varieties are more pear than celery, intermediate are about an even balance, and least sweet varieties are more celery than pear.